ogrnz/year-classifier/README.md

 # Year classifier script

-The script classifies pictures (or any given file actually) in a given yource directory.
+The script classifies pictures (or any given file actually) in a given directory.
 It uses the exif (https://pypi.org/project/exif/) lib to extract metadata.
 When no metadata is found, the script looks for a simple `20[0-9]{2}` regex pattern (adapt it if you have old pics) in the file name.